Home

 evaporated milk

-Cut out all the flesh of the pumpkin or marrow.
-Grate it and place on a large plate.
 Shake a little salt over it.
 Leave it for a little while then strain it by squeezing it with your hands to get rid of any juice.

-In a bowl, place the pumpkin, along with the eggs, feta cheese, melted butter, pepper and a little bit of evaporated milk.
+In a Mixing Bowl , place the pumpkin, along with the eggs, feta cheese, melted butter, pepper and a little bit of evaporated milk.
 Don't put too much milk in at this stage.
-Mix all in together.
-Separate into 4 portions.

-Prepare and grease a large baking tray (it needs to be as long as the length of filo).
-On a bench, lay 1 sheet of filo pastry, then brush a thin layer of the melted butter over the top of the pastry, add another sheet directly on top and repeat with a coating of butter.
+On a bench, lay 1 sheet of filo pastry, then using a Pastry Brush, carefully brush a thin layer of the melted butter over the top of the pastry, add another sheet directly on top and repeat with a coating of butter.

 Take one portion of the mixture and place it along the length of the pastry.
 Don't take the mixture to the very ends, leave a bit of filo dough to be tucked in.
 Drizzle a little more evaporated milk to the mixture.